oracle/tribuo/docs/FAQs.md

 ### Why are there feature objects?
 Why not just use arrays?

-Primitive arrays in Java are definitely faster, but they imply a dense feature space.
+Primitive arrays in Java are fast, but they imply a dense feature space.
 One of Tribuo's design goals was strong support for NLP tasks, which typically have high-dimensional, sparse feature spaces.
-As a result, *every* feature space in Tribuo is implicitly sparse, unlike the implicit dense assumption in most ML libraries.
-Another consequence is that Tribuo's features are *named*.
+As a result, *every* feature space in Tribuo is implicitly sparse, unlike the implicit assumption of density made by most ML libraries.
+Another consequence of supporting NLP tasks is that Tribuo's features are *named*.
 Each Feature is a tuple of a String and a value.
 This makes it easy to understand if there is a feature space mismatch (as commonly occurs in NLP when there are out of vocabulary terms).
-The Tribuo model knows the names of all the features and can tell when there's a name that is unexpected.
-This means that it's not possible to load a model and apply it to data from a completely different domain (i.e. applying an MNIST model to text classification) as the feature spaces will be misaligned: not only will there be a different number of features, but they'll all have different names, too.
+Since a Tribuo model knows the names of all the features, it can tell when it encounters a feature name that is unexpected.
+This prevents the possibility of loading a model and applying it to data from a completely different domain (i.e. applying an MNIST model to text classification) as the feature spaces will be misaligned: not only will there be a different number of features, but they'll have different names, too.
 In such a situation, Tribuo's predict methods will throw a RuntimeException as there are no valid features in the supplied Example.

 ### Why are the model outputs "Predictions"?
 Why not use arrays?

-The model's prediction contains a set of outputs that had positive scores, and each output is *named*, making it easy to understand which score goes with which output.
-Returning an array means the user has to maintain the mapping between the array index and the name of the output (e.g. "hire" = 0, "re-interview" = 1, "reject" = 2) manually, separate from the model file itself.
+The model's `Prediction` contains a set of *named* outputs.
+These names make it easy to understand which score goes with which output.
+Returning an array means the user has to manually maintain the mapping between the array index and the name of the output (e.g. "hire" = 0, "re-interview" = 1, "reject" = 2) in a separate location from the model file itself.
 This leads to bugs and mismatches when the user loads the wrong model or uses the wrong mapping.
 With Tribuo's approach *this can never happen*, the model knows what it's output domain is, and can describe it to the user in the